larrykluger/Register-Plus-Redux/readme.txt

 TODO: Nickname options

+TODO: Would like to be able to upload the file a little bit nicer, almost like a form within a form

 == Changelog ==

 = 3.6.7 =
 September 24, 2010 by radiok

+* Fixed custom logo feature
 * Update registration page HTML to better match Wordpress 3.0.1
 * Changed add/remove buttons on settings page to not be links, no more jumping around the page
 * Invitation codes are no longer stored in lowercase, making way for option to enforce case sensitivity